Oredev 2012 - Day 2

 Johan Lindfors – Windows Phone Development Best Practices

-I actually attended this session earlier this year, at DevSum, so I have already written about.
-The reason I decided to watch it again, is that Johan surely will have updated the presentation for Windows 8 and Windows Phone 8.
+I attended this session earlier this year, at DevSum, but decided to watch it again, since Johan may have updated the presentation for Windows 8 and Windows Phone 8.

 And he sure had.
 First, he talked about how strategies for estimating development time, how to make your app stand out from iOS and Android apps (live tiles, pins etc.) and how to handle beta testers.
-For instance, by measuring and awarding the most active beta testers, you can get more out of them instead of ending up with “testers” who just want your try latest app.
+For instance, by measuring and awarding the most active beta testers.

 Just like last time, Johan had divided the talk into the following sections: